-- 56. Goldman Sachs also discriminates against its female employees by denying them opportunities to move laterally into other areas of the firm.
-Although Goldman Sachs has a formal requirement that job openings for lateral moves be posted for two weeks prior to being filled, in practice, managers, the majority of whom are male, pre-select the candidates and the posting is merely a formality.
-On information and belief, Goldman Sachs transfers an overwhelmingly disproportionate number of men into the most lucrative positions, and passes over equally or more qualified women. - 57.
-These gender disparities in the allocation of business opportunities at Goldman Sachs result in similar disparities in performance evaluations, compensation, and promotions.
+- 55. Business opportunities are determined, at least in part, by the discriminatory quartiling system.
+Only employees in the top two quartiles will be chosen for the high-growth potential assignments.
+Because women are systematically underrepresented in the top two quartiles, they are given these types of opportunities less frequently than their male comparators. - 56.
+Goldman Sachs also discriminates against its female employees by denying them opportunities offered to men to move laterally into other areas of the firm.
+Lateral transfers are made based on unvalidated criteria and a tap on the shoulder system.
+On information and belief, Goldman Sachs transfers an overwhelmingly disproportionate number of men into the most lucrative positions, and passes over equally or more qualified women without regard to accurate measures of performance.

+57. These gender disparities in the allocation of business opportunities at Goldman Sachs perpetuate the disparities in performance evaluations, compensation, and promotions.
 Because women receive fewer and less lucrative opportunities than their male counterparts, it is more difficult for them to achieve the same level of performance.
-As a result, female financial professionals systematically receive worse performance evaluations, lower compensation, and fewer promotions.
+As a result, female financial professionals systematically receive worse performance evaluations, lower compensation, and fewer promotions despite equal or superior performance than their male comparators.